cityofaustin/digital-services-style-guide/_words/accessibility-for-all.md

 It saves time because people don’t have to try to figure out what the department-specific jargon means and how it affects them.

 * If your Austin neighbor has a visual disability and uses adaptive-screen reading technology to read websites, it’s easier for them to navigate through pages with simple content.
 * The language should be so simple that someone in middle school should be able to understand it.
+It's important to write no higher than an 8th grade reading level.
 Regardless of a resident’s educational background, service-oriented language strives to make the content clear for everyone.
 * If someone is translating information for a friend or family member, using simple words will make it easier for the message to be delivered clearly in another language.

 View the federal law on accessibility at [Section 508](https://www.section508.gov/).